 | Vomiting, severe lethargy, collapse, or a painful/swollen abdomen | Emergency | Urgent vet care now |

-If you’re torn between “monitor” and “call,” choose safer.
-A constipated cat can become dehydrated and painful quickly, and urinary issues can look similar at first glance.
+If you’re stuck between “watch” and “call,” lean safer.
+A constipated cat can become painful and dehydrated faster than many people expect, and urinary problems can look very similar at first.

 2) What’s “normal” poop frequency for cats?

-Cats aren’t machines, so “normal” has a range.
+Cats are not identical, so “normal” has a range.
 Many cats poop once a day.
-Some cats poop every other day and do perfectly fine—especially if they eat less, are naturally small, or have a slower gut.
-What matters more is a change from your cat’s baseline, plus signs of discomfort.
+Some cats poop every other day and still do completely fine, especially if they naturally eat less or have a slower baseline.
+What matters more than a perfect schedule is a clear change from your cat’s usual pattern, especially if discomfort shows up too.

 - Pooping once daily

-- Pooping every 24–48 hours (if your cat is comfortable and the stool is normal)
+- Pooping every 24–48 hours if your cat is comfortable and stool looks normal

 - Hard, dry stools that look like pebbles